 Below are the two most common tax credits.
 Remember, a credit goes directly against your tax liability, which is different from a deduction.
 Only one credit can be claimed for a student each year.

 - American Opportunity Tax Credit allows families of undergraduates to deduct the first $2,000 spent on qualified education expenses and 25% of the next $2,000.
-To qualify for the full credit in 2015, single parents must have an adjusted gross income of $80,000 or less, or $160,000 or less if married and filing jointly.
-This credit may be claimed for only four years.
+To qualify for the full credit in 2018, single parents must have an adjusted gross income of $80,000 or less, or $180,000 or less if married and filing jointly.
+This credit may be claimed for only 4 years.
 The total credit cannot exceed $2,500.

-If your child has more than one 529 college savings account, such as an additional account through a grandparent, knowing which account to use first or how to take advantage of them concurrently could help.
-Don’t leave decisions to the last minute—instead, sit down with all plan owners and decide on a withdrawal strategy ahead of time to make sure the qualifying college costs are divvied up.
+If your child has more than one 529 savings account, such as an additional account through a grandparent, knowing which account to use first or how to take advantage of them concurrently could help.
+Don't leave decisions to the last minute—instead, sit down with all plan owners and decide on a withdrawal strategy ahead of time to make sure the qualifying college costs are divvied up in the most beneficial way.

 With careful planning, you can avoid having money left over in your 529 account once your child graduates.
 But if funds remain, there are several options available.
-You can let the money sit in the account in anticipation of your child’s continuing on to graduate school or another post-secondary institution.
-If so, you’ll want to rethink your investment strategy so you can take full advantage of the potential for growth over time.
+You can let the money sit in the account in anticipation of your child's continuing on to graduate school or another post-secondary institution.
+If so, you'll want to rethink your investment strategy depending on how soon the funds will be needed so you can take full advantage of the potential for growth over time.

-- Change the designated beneficiary to another member of the original beneficiary’s family.
+- Change the designated beneficiary to another member of the original beneficiary's family.
+(IRS Publication 970 has a lengthy list detailing which relatives count as family in this case.)
 This can be done for any reason, but is an option particularly if your child receives a scholarship or decides not to attend college.

 - Roll over funds from the 529 account to the 529 plan of one of your other children without penalty.
 This is a good option if there are funds left over after graduation.